beginning of content

 What are the parts of the mouth?

-Your mouth is made up of several parts that work together to help you talk, chew and swallow:
+Your mouth is made up of several parts including:

 What are wisdom teeth?

-Wisdom teeth usually grow through your gums in your late teens or early twenties.
-They are the last teeth at the back of your mouth, at the end of your upper and lower gums.
+Wisdom teeth also known as the third adult molar teeth.
+They usually grow through your gums around the age of 18 – 25 years.
+They are the last teeth to appear and are found at the back of your mouth, at the back of your upper and lower gums.

-You can have up to 4 wisdom teeth, and they might only partially come through your gums or may never appear at all.
+You can have up to 4 wisdom teeth, but they might only partially come through your gums or may never appear at all.
 Some people will not develop any wisdom teeth.

 How can I look after my wisdom teeth?

-If you think your tooth may be getting infected (for example, if you have severe pain or swelling), make an emergency appointment to see your dentist.
+If you think your tooth may be getting infected, or if you have severe pain or swelling, you should make an emergency appointment to see your dentist.

 How can I keep my mouth healthy?